clpsych/shared_task/README.md

 ##Required in Glen's inbox by March 27
 - Contributing authors from the institution.
-- A 2-8 page LaTeX description of the system (which we put through a light peer review process).
+- A 2-8 page PDF description of the system (which we put through a light peer review process).

 ##Notification of Changes by April 3
 - We will lightly peer review the papers and may request some changes.

 ##Required in Glen's inbox by April 10
-- Camera ready versions of the paper (LaTeX, in the format required by the workshop).
+- Camera ready versions of the paper (PDF, in the format required by the workshop).

 If you have any questions, please don't hesitate to contact Glen: coppersmith--at--jhu--.--edu